dk/Net-MitDK/README.md

 Multi-user installation
 -----------------------

-The module and the POP3 server can operate on several users.
+The module and the POP3 server can operate for several users.
 By default, there is just one default profile in `$HOME/.mitdk/default.profile` that is getting renewed.
 However you may rename it to whatever name.profile, and have more than one.
 The authenticator will allow you to switch between profiles for different MitID users, and the lease renewer will pick up